Nancy Loudon: Career and research

 After graduation she worked as a registrar specialising in obstetrics and gynaecology at Simpson's maternity hospital, Edinburgh, under the supervision of Professor Robert James Kellar.
 When she became engaged to marry fellow gynaecologist, John Loudon, Kellar declared that there was no place for a married woman in obstetrics and she was forced to resign her post.
 Two years later, John Loudon was to accept the registrar post under Professor Kellar that Loudon had been forced to resign.

 Loudon's return to medical practice was a weekly session in the Edinburgh Mothers' Welfare clinic, a family planning clinic.
 This clinic, the first in Edinburgh, was run on a voluntary basis by two doctors, Maeve Marwick and Alexandra Lothian.

 Initially, the clinic had spartan premises - an old shop, possessing a cold tap only, and with the waiting room furnished with wooden benches.
 However, in 1957 a bequest of £2,000 allowed the purchase of premises in Dean Terrace, a Georgian town house carefully chosen for its secluded location.
 The clinic remained there for over 50 years, until it moved to Chalmers Community Clinic in Lauriston Place, at that point becoming a combined family planning, well woman and sexual and reproductive health clinic.

 Birth control 'need', and word-of-mouth, meant local women flocked to the newly established clinic in Dean Terrace, and it became a groundbreaking centre for the new methods of contraception that were becoming available.
 Loudon took over as Principal Medical Officer in 1972, and at that time the clinic was Branch 50 of the Family Planning Association (FPA).
 The clinic was later subsumed into Lothian Health Board.

-Loudon had a supportive team at the Dean Terrace clinic, and these were exciting times for family planning, the many battles notwithstanding.
-The clinic service expanded to offer well-woman screening, vasectomy, sexual problems clinics and place of work screening in local factories.
-She was proud of establishing the Lothian Abortion Referral Service, which streamlined the management of women seeking abortion, reducing unnecessary and distressing delays.
+At the Dean Terrace clinic, Loudon worked with a team during a period of expansion in family planning services despite ongoing challenges.
+The clinic expanded its services to include well-woman screening, vasectomy, sexual problems clinics, and workplace screening in local factories.
+She also established the Lothian Abortion Referral Service, which was intended to improve the management of women seeking abortion by reducing delays.

 She pursued academic medical interests, and held a lectureship in the Department of Obstetrics and Gynaecology at the University of Edinburgh.
 She was involved in research on contraception, in particular, steroid hormones, and her research work led to over 70 scientific publications.
 In 1985 she wrote a textbook, The Handbook of Family Planning, which has continued as a popular text for doctors working in the field - the fifth edition, edited by University of Edinburgh colleagues including Professor Anna Glasier, was published shortly before she died.

 She was chairperson of the UK National Association of Family Planning Doctors, and held many other national medical roles.
 She was not afraid to challenge the establishment when the needs of women were threatened.
 In her time, the medical specialty of Family Planning has become firmly established in the UK, now known as the Faculty of Sexual and Reproductive Healthcare.